 Two main disputes have arisen from these events.
 One has been between the Chagos Islanders and the British Government over the legality of their removal and whether they have a right to return.
 The other has been between the UK and Mauritius about sovereignty over the BIOT.
 In 1965 the UK undertook that it will cede sovereignty to Mauritius once the BIOT is no longer required for defence purposes.

 A May 2013 Library briefing surveyed the origins and subsequent evolution since 1965 of these disputes, including past and ongoing legal cases brought before British, European and international courts.
-The briefing went on to explore potential ways forward for resolving these disputes by the time of the UK general election in May 2015.
+This update summarises the main developments since May 2013.

-In July 2016 Mauritius said that it would seek a referral by the UN General Assembly to the International Court of Justice later in the year in order to obtain an advisory opinion on sovereignty.
-Mauritius eventually refrained from seeking a referral and there have been talks between the two governments.
-But doing so in 2017 remains possible.
+In July 2016 Mauritius said that it would seek a referral by the UN General Assembly to the International Court of Justice later in the year in order to obtain an Advisory Opinion on sovereignty.
+Advisory Opinions are not legally binding but can carry great legal weight.

 A decision on whether to extend the life of the US military base on Diego Garcia for a further 20 years had to be made by the end of 2016.
-On 16 November 2016, the British Government announced that this decision had now been taken.
+A decision to do so was announced in November 2016.

 Commons Briefing papers SN06908